Scott D'Amore: Total Nonstop Action Wrestling (2003–2010)

-On November 13 at Genesis 2005, D'Amore tried to get the premiering Christian Cage, a longtime friend, to join Team Canada, and gave him a T-shirt to signify membership.
+On November 13 at Genesis, D'Amore tried to get the premiering Christian Cage, a longtime friend, to join Team Canada, and gave him a T-shirt to signify membership.
 At the end of the night, when Team Canada came out to help Jeff Jarrett beat down Team 3D, Christian came down.
 Under his Captain Charisma jacket, he was wearing the Team Canada shirt.
 After hugging D'Amore, however, he gave him the Unprettier and helped Team 3D put Jarrett through a table, doublecrossing his former friend.

 An all-or-nothing 8-man tag team match happened on the July 13 edition with them going against Rhino, Team 3D, and Jay Lethal, with a stipulation that the disbanding order would be null and void if Team Canada won; Jay Lethal pinned A-1, ending Team Canada's run as a group in TNA.
-Afterwards at Victory Road, D'Amore would say goodbye to the team once and for all, saying his farewells to all 4 members while blaming Young saying it was his fault they are disbanded.
-D'Amore has not been seen on Impact! until two years later on June 19, 2008, billed simply as a TNA Road Agent discussing Gail Kim.
+Afterwards at Victory Road, D'Amore would say goodbye to the team once and for all, saying his farewells to all 4 members while blaming Young saying it was his fault they were disbanded.
+D'Amore had not been seen on Impact! until two years later on June 19, 2008, billed simply as a TNA Road Agent discussing Gail Kim.
 D'Amore then appeared on the July 17 episode of Impact!, only to get whipped by James Storm and Robert Roode.
 In July 2008 D'Amore's contract with TNA expired and he left to work in Border City Wrestling.
 However, in August 2009 D'Amore was hired back to TNA as the primary road agent for the Knockouts division.
 D'Amore left TNA on February 3, 2010, just as it was announced that BCW would be merging with BSE Pro to form Maximum Pro Wrestling.